Golden LEAF announces new SITE program

 ROCKY MOUNT — Golden LEAF Foundation announced the launch of the new Golden LEAF SITE Program on Sept.
 23.

-To kick off the new SITE Program, Golden LEAF staff will host an informational webinar on Wednesday, Sept.
-29, at 9 a.m.
+To kickoff the new SITE Program, Golden LEAF staff will host an informational webinar at 9 a.m. on Wednesday, Sept.
+29.

 “During a strategic planning process we completed earlier this year, the Golden LEAF Board identified gaps in available funding to support site development necessary to attract businesses, especially to rural and economically distressed areas,” Golden LEAF Board Chair Bo Biggs said.
 “In response to these findings, the SITE Program was designed to support the identification, preparation, and development of sites to attract quality jobs to these communities.”